-Participating in this study may have risks.
-The study team and your doctors will monitor closely for any risks and your child will be treated if needed.
+This study has risks.
+The study team and your doctors will watch closely for any problems and your child will be treated if needed.
 As with any research study, there may be additional risks that are unknown or unexpected.

-This study is comparing different durations of cooling to 33°C (91.4°F) followed by maintaining a normal temperature of 36.8°C (98.6°F) and normal temperature (36.8°C).
-The length of cooling varies from no further cooling after starting the study to 96 hours of cooling after starting.
-There are possible risks to both cool and normal temperatures, and these may be different based on how long or short the cooling lasts.
+The length of cooling varies from no further cooling after starting the study to 96 hours of cooling.
+Both cool and normal temperatures have risks, and these may be different based on how long or short the cooling lasts.
+Cooling more than 48 hours has not been studied in this age group.
 Risks that might be related to temperature control duration include: